privacy-scaling-explorations/zkevm-circuits/docs/State_Circuit.md

 - `not_first_access` is false when at least one of the keys `(tag, id, address, field_tag, storage_key)` in the current row differs from the previous row, otherwise it is true;
 - `state_root` is the RLC value of the little-endian bytes of the old state root before the change to MPT.

-For other sub-configurations and columns listed in the above hirachy tree, we will explain them in the section below about circuit design and code architecture.
+For other sub-configurations and columns listed in the above hierarchy tree, we will explain them in the section below about circuit design and code architecture.

 ### Architecture and Design

 #### Workflow

-Above the columns in the State Circuit layout (via State Circuit's Configuration), an additional layer `Queries` that contains witness data is build.
+Above the columns in the State Circuit layout (via State Circuit's Configuration), an additional layer `Queries` that contains witness data is built.
 The `ConstraintBuilder` will take data from `Queries` to establish constraints for each type of `tag` in `rw_table`.
 In addition, the sub-configurations are sometimes based directly on witnesses provided by State Circuit's Configuration.
 These two parts of constraints combine together to establish the constraint system for the State Circuit.
 So we have the following design of State Circuit's workflow:

 ```mermaid
 stateDiagram